OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 9. Is endoscopic ultrasound helpful or required for optimal ESD? – Helmut Messmann (Germany)

-10. Will artificial intelligence change the way we perform ESD? – Sung Kwan Shin (Korea)
+10. Will artificial intelligence change the way we perform ESD? – Moon Kyung Joo (Korea)

 11. What technological advances are needed for ESD to make the next leap forward? – Shai Friedland (USA)